This homemade Salisbury steak recipe with mushroom gravy has really stood the test of time and has been a classic for many families since the 1950s.

 - ½ Tsp.
 Ground black pepper; or to taste

 - 2 Tbsp.
 Worcestershire sauce

 - 1 Tbsp.
 Worcestershire sauce

-- Spoon the gravy over the meat with the onions.
+- Spoon the gravy over the meat.
 Cover and cook for 10 minutes or until cooked through or until internal temperature reaches 160 degrees.
 Remove the skillet from the heat.
-Enjoy mashed potatoes, sweet peas, or potato salad, roasted carrots.
+Enjoy mashed potatoes, sweet peas, potato salad, or roasted carrots.